WTQR

 WTQR (104.1 FM, "Q104.1") is a commercial radio station licensed to Winston-Salem, North Carolina, and serves the Piedmont Triad, including Greensboro and High Point.
-It airs a country music format and is owned by iHeartMedia, Inc. It carries two nationally syndicated country music programs: The Bobby Bones Show, based in Nashville, is heard in morning drive time.
-After Midnite with Granger Smith airs overnight.
-The studio facilities and offices are on Pai Park in Greensboro.
+It airs a country music format and is owned by iHeartMedia, Inc. The studio facilities and offices are on Pai Park in Greensboro.

 WTQR has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 The transmitter site is atop Sauratown Mountain near Pinnacle, North Carolina.
 It is one of three country music outlets in the market; WPAW and WBRF are the others.